CloudLabsAI-Azure/FY-25-Implement_Defender_for_Endpoint/Day-01-&-02/Getting-Started.md

-# Day 01 & 02: Streamline Management and Safegaurd endpoints
+# Day 01 & 02: Introduction and Deployment of Microsoft Defender for Endpoint

 ### Overall Estimated Duration: 72 Hours